 The Catholic Church remained silent on the discussion, leaving Catholic adherents to adopt any position they wanted.

 The Anglican Church adopted liberal positions on a number of theological points, effectively embracing a metaphorical interpretation of Adam (a.s.) – as not strictly a historical person by as a metaphor for mankind.
 Prominent Christian scientists, like the acclaimed Botanist Asa Gray, argued for a compatible approach between the theory of Evolution and Christianity.
 This developed the basis of what would later be called ‘Theistic Evolution’, where an ‘old earth’ was accepted, and evolution was accepted as the natural process by which God brought about all of creation.
 Adam (a.s) was generally believed also to be a metaphor by this school.

-4. History of Christian Engagement with the Theory of Evolution in 20th Century
+4. History of Christian Engagement with the Theory of Evolution in the 20th Century

 As the 20th century continued, the theory of evolution became accepted in the West as a more likely explanation of the evidence than other theories.
 A number of Christian protestant movements from American Baptist Christian backgrounds, assumed a reactionary position to materialism in the opposite extreme, adopting a particular interpretation of the Bible, and launching a disinformation campaign using contrived scientific arguments to discredit the materialists and their spin on the theory of evolution.

-Christian Fundamentalists championed the most apparent and superficial reading of the english translation of the Bible, as the most orthodox representation of Christianity.
-From this basis, they agreed a rough set of interpretations (ignoring Christian historical disagreement):
+Christian Fundamentalists championed the most apparent and superficial reading of the English translation of the Bible, as the most orthodox representation of Christianity.
+From this basis, they agreed on a rough set of interpretations (ignoring Christian historical disagreement):

 - The Earth is 6,000-10,000 years old